western NY Dressage Association

 - Scores must be earned at any WNYDA USEF/USDF Recognized show or any WNYDA Challenge Series show or any combination of those two.

-- Three scores must be submitted from at least 2 different judges.
+- Three (3) scores must be submitted from at least two (2) different judges.

 Please note that in 2012 all original Perpetual Trophies that had been donated were retired.
 These trophies will be displayed at Houghton College in their new indoor facility display.
 This will allow for all competitors to be awarded with a keeper trophy at the annual awards banquet that they can take home to display as they choose.